Decorative neutral curve divider

 The throughline across these trends is clear: sales enablement is becoming more strategic, more data-driven, and more integrated into the core revenue engine.

 For sales leaders: Enablement is no longer optional overhead.
 Organizations that invest in equipping their teams outperform those relying on heroic individual effort.
-Partner with enablement to identify and address the specific barriers limiting your team's performance.
+Partner with enablement to identify the specific barriers limiting your team's performance.

 For revenue operations: Enablement and operations are converging.
 Shared technology, data, and metrics create opportunities for deeper collaboration.
 Break down silos to create unified revenue infrastructure.